Cyrene (mythology)

-Cyrene (/saɪˈriːni/, sy-REE-nee), also spelled Kyrene (/kaɪˈriːni/, ky-REE-nee; Κυρήνη) is a figure in Greek mythology considered the etymon of the Greek colony of Cyrene in eastern Libya in North Africa.
+In Greek mythology, Cyrene (/saɪˈriːni/, sy-REE-nee; Κυρήνη), also spelled Kyrene, was the etymon of the Greek colony of Cyrene, Libya.
 She was said to have been a Thessalian princess and huntress who became the queen regnant of Cyrene, founded and named in her honor by the god Apollo.
 The story is entirely apocryphal, the city having been founded by settlers from Thera.

 Family

 As recorded in Pindar's ninth Pythian ode, Cyrene was the daughter of Hypseus, king of the Lapiths, and the Naiad Chlidanope.
-According to Apollonius Rhodius, she also had a sister called Larissa.
+According to scholia on Apollonius Rhodius, she also had a sister called Larissa.
 Cyrene's other sisters were Themisto, Alcaea and Astyagyia.

 By the god Apollo, she bore Aristaeus and Idmon.
 Aristaeus became the god of animal husbandry, bee-keeping and cheese making.
 Idmon became a famed seer.
-Apollonius Rhodius states that the couple also had another son called Autuchus.
+Scholia on Apollonius Rhodius states that the couple also had another son called Autuchus.